pran-7-5/eco_style/README.md

 Jeans(factory worker)(takes huge water to manufacture) and h&m
 I mean everyday, We don't like to wear too much clothes, Just minimal clothes...
 I mean girls won't wear too much clothes anyway...
 And weather is hot already

+Ban collar, ties, coats, and replace zips with buttons.

 Well comfort is the first priority, too much tight and skinny cloths should be avoided

 Color- light color